kevinh1029/AirMouse/README.md

-# AirMouse\
+# AirMouse
-A wearable device that allowed the user to control a computer through simple, intuitive gestures.\
+A wearable device that allowed the user to control a computer through simple, intuitive gestures.<br/>